remarcmij/arr-reduce/README.md

 }
 ```

-The `arr.reduce()` function iterates over the array from start to finish and for each iteration calls `reducer` passing the current iteration element from the array and the `bucket` value of the previous iteration, or the initial value of `bucket` passed as the second argument of `arr.reduce()` in case of the first iteration.
+The `arr.reduce()` function iterates over the array `arr` from start to finish and for each iteration calls `reducer`, passing the current iteration element from the array and the `bucket` value of the previous iteration _or_ the initial value of `bucket` passed as the second argument to `arr.reduce()` in case of the first iteration.

-The value eventually returned by `arr.reduce` is the `bucket` returned from the last iteration.
-(Do not forget to ultimately return the bucket from the reducer function!)
+The value eventually returned by `arr.reduce` is the `bucket` returned from the last iteration. (_Do not forget to ultimately return the bucket from the reducer function!_)

 The whole process is visualised in Figure 1 below.

 ![buckets](images/reduce.png)
 <br>Figure 1.
 Passing the bucket like in a conveyor belt

 ## Example 1: using reduce to filter

-Although there is a separate `array.filter()` function for this, let's try and use `arr.reduce` for this:
+Although there is a separate `array.filter()` function, let's try and use `arr.reduce` for this:

 ```